shellwiz1337/SOC-Analyst-Challenge/Week1 /Day1- Creating a Logical Diagram.md

     OS Ticket Server

 These devices are connected within a network hosted on VULTR, with the SOC Analyst's laptop and attacker's laptop connected over the internet.

+Edit : Windows Server and Ubunt server will be out of VPC so we can let attackers to try to get access to these servers and couldn't pivot to our other servers.